 When you sign up for a personal account on Facebook, your username is going to be your name - you don't have a lot of options.

-However, when it comes time to choose your business username, don't use the name of your practice.
+However, when it comes time to choose your business username, don't use the name of your law firm.
 Instead create a username that contains the keywords for which you want to be found.
-For example, if you are a hand surgeon who works throughout Virginia, you should make Virginia Hand Surgeon the Facebook username for your business page.
+For example, if you represent injury victims throughout Virginia, you should make virginiainjuryaccidentlawyer the Facebook username for your business page.